shuixin222/zqzhang.github.io/_posts/2014-07-23-crosswalk-weekly-1.md

 the player does not move on Moto G, but works on Nexus 4 and other phones.
 This issue is tracked at https://crosswalk-project.org/jira/browse/XWALK-2159

-QA may extract the files from the APK and create an use-case test accordingly.
+QA may extract the files from the APK and create a test case accordingly.

 ## Return the proper Error code when open the proper URL